 From this data, we can make a few interesting observations:

 • Engine size and rated towing capacity do not always correlate.
-You can’t know for sure how much an ATV can pull, judging only by its engine size.
+You can’t know how much an ATV can pull, judging only by its engine size.

-• Many brands offer a range of engine sizes that all have the same towing capacity rating.
+• Many brands offer a range of engine sizes with the same towing capacity rating.

 An ATVs rated towing capacity tells you how much rolling cargo weight you can safely pull behind it, connected to its trailer hitch.
 The combined weight of the trailer and all of the cargo should never exceed this number.